IlyasMohamud/cv/README.md

 The website features a fixed navigation bar that makes it easy to move between sections.
 The About Me section provides an introduction to who I am, my education, and my interests.
 Below that, the Projects section showcases some of the work I've done, with clickable links so visitors can explore them further.
 Finally, there is a Contact section with my email and GitHub so that people can easily get in touch.

 Everything on this site is built with just HTML and CSS, keeping it lightweight and straightforward.
-The design is fully responsive, ensuring it looks good on different screen sizes.

 ### File Structure
 The project is organized as follows: